 - Allowances are other benefits and expenses which a company pays to the candidate.

 Components of Job Specification

-- Educational Qualification defines the specific requirement regarding academic knowledge of a person to perform the job.
+- Educational Qualification defines the specific requirement regarding the academic knowledge of a person to perform the job.

 Advantages of Job Description

-- Advantages of Job Description for the Candidates: – Job description provides following benefits to the prospective candidates- (a) It helps the candidate to become familiar with the workplace environment at a glance. (b) It gives out a systematic overview of the vacant position and also specifies what the company wants from its employees. (c) Job description clarifies what the company is and can offer to the candidates.
+- Advantages of Job Description for the Candidates: – Job description provides the following benefits to the prospective candidates- (a) It helps the candidate to become familiar with the workplace environment at a glance. (b) It gives out a systematic overview of the vacant position and also specifies what the company wants from its employees. (c) The job description clarifies what the company is and can offer to the candidates.

 Advantages of Job Specification

-Definitely Job Specification is the foundation of any recruitment process as it defines criteria for the selection of candidates.
+Definitely, Job Specification is the foundation of any recruitment process as it defines criteria for the selection of candidates.
 Various benefits of Job Specification are as below: